-For the year ended June 30, 2015, the State had elected to contribute the full employer retirement contribution for State Miscellaneous Tier 1 and State Miscellaneous Tier 2 active members.
+For the year ended June 30, 2016, the State had elected to contribute the full employer retirement contribution for State Miscellaneous Tier 1 and State Miscellaneous Tier 2 active members.
 CIRM is required to contribute the actuarially determined amounts necessary to fund the benefits for its members.
 The actuarial methods and assumptions used are those adopted by the PERF Board of Administration.
-The required employer contribution rates for July 2014 through June 2015 were 24.198% for State Miscellaneous Tier 1 and 23.510% for State Miscellaneous Tier 2.
-CIRM's contribution requirement for the year ended June 30, 2015, was \$1,767,334.
+The required employer contribution rates for July 2015 through June 2016 were 25.150% for State Miscellaneous Tier 1 and 25.278% for State Miscellaneous Tier 2.
+CIRM's contribution requirement for the year ended June 30, 2016, was \$1,997,076.
 The employee contribution rates for State Miscellaneous Tier 1 is 8% of salary above \$513 per month for employees covered by social security.
 State Miscellaneous Tier 2 employees do not contribute.
 The contribution requirements of the plan members are established by State statute and collective bargaining and the employer contribution rates are established and may be amended by CalPERS.
+Per instruction from the State Controller's Office, CIRM has not reported a proportionate share of net pension liability in the financial statements, or included other disclosures and required supplementary information related to pensions.
 Additional information is reported at a statewide level in the State of California's Comprehensive Annual Financial Report.

-NOTE 10 - OTHER POST-EMPLOYMENT BENEFITS
+NOTE10- OTHER POST-EMPLOYMENT BENEFITS

-The State also provides post-employment health care benefits, in accordance with Section 22754(g) of the State Government Code, to all employees who retire from the State.
+The State also provides post-retirement health care benefits, in accordance with Section 22754(g) of the State Government Code, to all employees who retire from the State.
 The employer contribution for health premiums maintains the average 100/90 percent contribution formula established in the Government Code.
 Under this formula, the State averages the premiums of the four largest health benefit plans in order to calculate the maximum amount the State will contribute toward the retiree's health benefits.
 The State also contributes 90 percent of this average for the health benefits of each of the retiree's dependents.
 Employees vest for this benefit after serving 10 years with the state.
 With 10 years of service credit, employees are entitled to 50 percent of the State's full contribution.
 This rate increases by 5 percent per year and with 20 years of service, the employee is entitled to the full 100/90 formula.

-The post-employment health care benefits are funded by the State's General Fund on a pay-as-you-go basis.
+The post-retirement health care benefits are funded by the State's General Fund on a pay-as-you-go basis.
 No costs have been charged to CIRM by the State.
-Refer to the State's Post-Employment Benefits Other than Pension disclosure in the June 30, 2014, Comprehensive Annual Financial Reports for disclosure.
+Refer to the State's Post-Employment Benefits Other than Pension disclosure in the June 30, 2016, Comprehensive Annual Financial Reports for disclosure.
 Copies of the CalPERS annual financial report may be obtained from the CalPERS Executive Office, 400 P Street, Sacramento, California 95814.